Even women who don’t have serious PMS should consider if they’re getting their period before fighting with their partner. My client Meg Knows it now.

-My client Meg came today very emotional and sad.
-She had been successfully working on her relationship with her husband for over 3 months but doubts had crept in after a serious argument.
+She came today very emotional and sad.
+She had been successfully working on her relationship with her husband for over 3 months, but doubts had crept in after a serious argument.

 In the second session, Meg was much more positive.
 She had shifted from “life sucks” to “there is hope” and was full of motivation to change her life.
-She had a plan regarding her health, a plan regarding changing her body image, a plan regarding her sex life, her relationships and as she was leaving, she told me she was going to make it.
+She had a plan regarding her health, a plan regarding changing her body image, a plan regarding her sex life and her relationships.
+As she was leaving, she told me she was going to make it.

 She did make it, too.
 For over two months, everything started happening.
 She joined a gym and was much more energetic and happy.
 Her relationship with her husband improved so much that when I talked to her on the phone, she was happy and excited and said they had never had such a good time together

 Today, Meg came for her third session.

 She used most of the tissue box (again).
 On Saturday, she had a big fight with her husband and she thought about getting a divorce again.